 How many times have you gone to a conference and found yourself in a whirlwind of learning, networking, socializing, and just plain stimulation, crashing exhausted into your bed each night and leaving the conference feeling unsure of what you really took from it?
 If you think this might be a common event experience, that’s because it is.
-That is why growing trend with increasingly apparent importance is to create mindful experience in event planning.
+That is why a growing trend with increasingly apparent importance is to create mindful experiences in event planning.
 Check out these tips to help you infuse mindfulness into your next event!

 What is mindfulness?